jedevc/afnom-missing-semester/_2023/lec9_compilation.md

 <div drawio-diagram="550"><img src="/static/media/2023/compilation/compiler-other-error.png"></div>

 Most compilers will provide an error code along with the error, and googling this will most likely lead you to documentation, or other recommended solutions online.

+## Tutorial Example Projects

+Before following the tutorials below, install the corresponding build systems with the package manager of your choice (`apt`, `pacman`, `yum`, etc.)

+### GNU Make

+**Note:** Watch how GNU Make prints the commands it's executing (specified in Makefile) as you run `make` / `make clean`.

+`git clone https://github.com/remonbonbon/makefile-example` - Clones the example repository from Github.

+`cd makefile-example` - Enters the makefile-example directory.

+`cat Makefile` - Prints the Makefile file to read the make instructions (even if you don't understand, helpful to have a look at.)

+`make` - Builds the project.

+`./app` - Runs the compiled executable.

+`make clean` - Deletes the compiled binary.

+`make -d` - Builds the project with debug info.

+### Maven

+`git clone https://github.com/jenkins-docs/simple-java-maven-app` - Clones the example repository from Github.

+`cd simple-java-maven-app` - Enters the simple-java-maven-app directory.

+`cat pom.xml` - Prints the pom.xml file to read the maven data file.

+`mvn test` - Runs a test for the source code files in the project.

+`mvn install` - Compiles and builds the source code files in the project.

+`java -jar target/my-app-1.0-SNAPSHOT.jar` - Runs the compiled JAR file.

+`mvn clean` - Deletes the target directory as well as all contained files and directories, including the compiled JAR file.

+`mvn install -X` - Builds the project, logging debug information.

+### Gradle

+`git clone https://github.com/gradle/native-samples` - Clones the example repository from Github.

+`cd native-samples` - Enters the native-samples directory.

+`cd cpp/application` - Enters the application directory for the C++ example project.

+**Note:** Repositories using the Gradle build system often include a `gradlew` executable.
+This is a built-in wrapper for the gradle build system that automatically downloads the required gradle version and uses it to build the source code files in the project.
+For some legacy projects, or if the user doesn't have/want to install gradle, `./gradlew` can be used in place of `gradle` for the later commands in this tutorial.

+`cat build.gradle` - Prints the gradle build file to read the build options.

+`cat settings.gradle` - Prints the gradle settings file to read the build settings.

+`gradle test` - Runs a test for the source code files in the project.

+`gradle build` - Compiles and builds the source code files in the project.

+`./build/exe/main/debug/app` - Runs the compiled executable.

+`gradle clean` - Deletes the build directory as well as all contained files and directories, including the compiled executable.

+`gradle build -d` - Builds the project, logging debug information.